MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## Aws CodePipeline
 Is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
+AWS CodePipeline automatically builds, tests and launches an application each time the code is changed; a developer uses a graphic user interface to model workflow configurations for the release process within the pipeline.

+## AWS Code Build
+AWS CodeBuild is a managed cloud service that enables an IT developer to automate and manage server builds for applications that reside in the Amazon Web Services (AWS) public cloud.
+A developer uses the service to compile, test and deploy source code as build projects through the AWS Command Line Interface (AWS CLI).

 ## AWS CodeCommit
 Is a source code control service that hosts secure Git-based repositories.
 AWS CodeCommit is designed for software developers who need a secure, reliable, and scalable source control system to store and version their code.